46009361/raid-fetcher/README.md

 # Image Fetcher for Reddit Achievements

 A CORS proxy that can only go to one domain and one URL structure (`share.redd.it`), to prevent heavy abuse of resources.
+Used with [Image Downloader for Reddit Achievements](https://github.com/46009361/raid).

 ## Running locally